Best Golf Balls for Mid Handicappers in 2023

 • Very fast swings may not benefit from this ball

 Steve on my channel LOVES these balls.
-The ERC Soft Triple Track works especially well with the new Triple Track putters as the lines line up perfectly on your putts.
+The ERC Soft Triple Track works especially well with the new Triple Track putters because the putter lines align perfectly with the ball lines on your putts.

 Callaway make this ERC Soft as a 3-piece ball with a blended cover so it's not purely urethane but a blend including surlyn.
-That means the cover is very tough and withstands a lot of abuse.
+That means the cover is very tough and withstands a lot of abuse while being slightly spinnier than plain ionomer/surlyn covers.
 The main features of the golf ball are the distance and the alignment aid.

 Steve has stopped using urethane balls lately to save on costs and actually found this ball goes further than the urethane balls he was using while also stopping in time on the greens.
-His swing is slowing and the urethane and ERC Soft balls are reacting the same way.
+His swing is slowing as he gets older so the ERC Soft ball has helped maintain his distance as much as possible.

-The alignment aid was the first thing that got him into this ball though.
-He uses the Triple Track putter and since he started using it, in conjunction with the ball, he makes so many putts inside 7 feet.
+The alignment aid was the first thing that got Steve excited about this ball though.
+He uses the Triple Track putter and since he started using the ball with it, he makes so many putts inside 7 feet.

 It really is one of those amazing things you stumble upon.
 The ball performs very well as a Srixon Soft Feel or a Kirkland Signature might, but the thing that puts it over the edge for putting alone, is the alignment aid.